Boost Speed, Strength & Endurance By Running Stairs

 Warm up for 5-10 minutes jogging.

-Run up the second section skipping every other step.
-Run down taking every step.
-Keep alternating, using the single steps to work on increasing cadence and then skipping steps to build power and explosive strength in your quads and glutes.
+Run up the second section, skipping every other step.
+Run down, taking every step.
+Keep alternating, using single steps to increase cadence, then skipping steps to build power and explosive strength in your quads and glutes.

 Cool down with 3-5 minutes of walking on flat ground.